 Designed and hand made in the USA.

-Price: The list price is $32,500/pair.
-While dealers are still being recruited, however, the direct price is as listed above, namely $21,500.
+Price: The projected list price will be $32,500/pair.
+While dealers are still being recruited, as is currently the case, however, the direct price is as listed above, namely $21,500.

 Dealer inquiries encouraged.